TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorsqlvdiinitfailed.md

 # Error UserErrorSQLVDIInitFailed

 <!--issueDescription-->
-We have identified that your backup operations failed due to the VDI associated with the SQL Instance is inconsistent state.
+We have identified that your backup operations failed due to the VDI associated with the SQL Instance is in an inconsistent state.
 <!--/issueDescription-->

 ## **Recommended Steps**
 To resolve this issue, perform the below:

 * Check if binary sqlvdi.dll is properly registered in Windows.
-Re-register if necessary
+Re-register if necessary.
 * Check if database has some DBCC errors.
-Run the below query in SQL Server Management Studio, and fix the errors if any
+Run the query `DBCC CHECKDB (DatabaseName) WITH NO_INFOMSGS, ALL_ERRORMSGS` in SQL Server Management Studio, and fix the errors if any

-	`DBCC CHECKDB (DatabaseName) WITH NO_INFOMSGS, ALL_ERRORMSGS`

-* Try repairing installation of the SQL instance associated with the database.
+* Try repairing installation of the SQL instance associated with the database